PAMELA through a Magnetic Lens: The heliospheric magnetic field

 In both cases the magnetic field is essentially a spiral.
-The field lines are oriented radially close to the sun's surface.
+Close to the sunÕs surface the field lines are oriented radially.
 At large radii they are predominantly azimuthal.
+In the most recent solar minimum the radial and azimuthal components are roughly equal at 1~AU and the field is dominantly azimuthal beyond 10~AU.
 The winding of the magnetic field causes it to remain strong to large radii, with the strength of the azimuthal component falling off as $1/r$.
-The solar magnetic field is also oppositely aligned in the northern and southern hemisphere, with a sheet of zero magnetic field separating the two.
-This is known as the heliospheric current sheet (HCS).
+The solar magnetic field is also oppositely aligned in the northern and southern hemisphere, with a sheet of zero magnetic field separating the two, known as the heliospheric current sheet (HCS).

-The sun's magnetic poles are not aligned with its axis of rotation.
-This means that the HCS is tilted at the sun and that this tilt varies as the sun rotates.
-These variations are carried out into the solar system by the solar wind they cause the current sheet to be rippled.
+The sunÕs magnetic poles are not aligned with its axis of rotation.
+This means that the HCS is tilted at the sun and that this tilt varies periodically as the sun rotates.
+These variations are carried out into the solar system by the solar wind and this causes the current sheet to be rippled.
 As the variations are carried out radially the latitudinal extent of the current sheet is described by a tilt angle $\theta_t$.
-At times of solar minimum, the tilt angle is small, often around $5-10\circ$.
+At times of solar minimum, the tilt angle is small, often around $5-10^\circ$.
 At times of solar maximum the tilt angle grows to large values, before the solar polarity flips and the new polarity is carried out to the heliopause by the solar wind \cite{Hoeksema:1995p3091}.
+The solar magnetic field flips on average every 11 years.
+The last reversal was in 2000 so the current solar minimum is coming to an end.
+Solar activity is currently increasing and will be followed by a flip in the magnetic field.

-We are currently in a period of solar minimum and the magnetic field is shown schematically in Fig.~\ref{MagneticField}.
-The heliospheric magnetic field has been well mapped by a number of satellites as well as by ground based observatories.
-The current field configuration means that the field lines are directed in towards the sun in the northern hemisphere and outward from the sun in the southern hemisphere.
-The local magnetic field at earth in around $3.3~nT$.
-For a review see \cite{UlyssesBook}.
+During the time of the the PAMELA measurements the heliosphere was in a period of solar minimum.
+The magnetic field configuration is shown in figure \ref{MagneticField} with the field lines directed towards the sun in the northern hemisphere and outward from the sun in the southern hemisphere.
+The local magnetic field at earth during the PAMELA measurements had a magnitude of around 3.3~nT and we take this value throughout for our model.
+For a good review of the heliospheric magnetic field see \cite{UlyssesBook}.